renderpci/dedalo/docs/publication_api/publication_api.md

     }
     ```

-    Used to auto-resolve indexation column values of "exhibitions" table in qdp
+    Used to auto-resolve indexation column values of "exhibitions" table in qdp.

 !!! note
     see  ../dedalo/publication/server_api/v1/common/class.process_result.php file descriptions for every method.